 When the day arrives, be sure to get as much variety of images as possible so that you can upsell your galleries.
 Remember, families didn’t pay for a sitting fee, so you want to make sure that the portraits sell themselves!
 Provide a great client experience to these kiddos so that they go home raving about you to their parents.

-Step Six: Selling images (share Pic-Time code)
+Step Six: Selling Images Using Pic-Time

 After editing the images, it’s time for you to sell them to the parents.
 I try to do a fast turn-around on these since the lighting is pretty consistent and parents are super curious to see how they turned out.